Bone Health: How to Keep Healthy Bones

 - Calcium plays a major role in the development of strong bones and healthy teeth.
-A diet in low calcium contributes for the low bone density.
-When you lack sufficient level of calcium in your diet, the body starts extracting calcium from the bone.
+A diet with low calcium contributes to low bone density.
+When you lack a sufficient level of calcium in your diet, the body starts extracting calcium from the bone.
 Shortage of calcium results in early bone loss that increases the risk of bone fractures.

 - Gender: Females are more likely to develop osteoporosis than males.
 The reason is, females have less bone tissue than males.

 - Age: Bone becomes weaker and thinner with the age.

 - Physically inactive people have a higher risk of osteoporosis than active people.

 - Tobacco and alcohol: A study on bone suggests that increased use of tobacco and alcohol leads to weak bones.
 Alcohol interferes with the absorption of calcium.

 - Size: Extremely thin people whose BMI is 19 or less have more risk of developing osteoporosis because of low bone mass attained during childhood.

 - Family history and race matter in deciding the level of bone health.
 Asian descent and white people have a greater risk of osteoporosis.
 Also, if your parent or sibling has osteoporosis, the risk of developing it is high.